sableland/sable/README.md

-# Project Bueno <sub>(temporary name)</sub>
+# Sable

-Bueno is a web-standards focused JS/TS runtime with as much tooling built-in as possible.
+Sable is a web-standards focused Javascript runtime with as much tooling built-in as possible.
 It is meant to be both a learning project and a sort of spiritual sibling to Deno 1.x.
-Bueno is very ambitious and has many goals, but one of the non-goals is support for node modules in any way (outside of transpilation by CDNs).
+Sable is very ambitious and has many goals, but one of the non-goals is support for node modules in any way (outside of transpilation by CDNs).

 ## Goals

-- Native support TypeScript/TSX/JSX
 - Support as many Web Standard API's as possible
 - URL Imports
 - Go fast

 ## Anti-Goals

+- Native support of TypeScript/TSX/JSX (maybe will be possible in the future with service workers)
 - Node/npm support IN ANY SHAPE OR FORM
 - Support for `Deno.*` APIs outside of possible shims

 ## Why not Deno?

-Bueno's goal is to follow the spirit of what Deno was originally was meant to be, a good JS/TS runtime.
+Sable's goal is to follow the spirit of what Deno was originally was meant to be, a good JS runtime.

 In many regards, this isn't true anymore.
 Deno supports many features that stray away from it's web-focused nature which could be considered as turning it's back